hashicorp/go-tfe/docs/CONTRIBUTING.md

 [US production OpenAPI endpoint](https://app.terraform.io/openapi/prerelease.json) specification nightly and will include the new functionality.

-### v1 package (root directory) Contributions
+### v1.x Contributions

-v1.go contains the final version of the go-tfe (v1) package.
-You may add critical fixes or security updates to v1.go, but the functionality is NO LONGER TESTED and SHOULD NOT BE EXTENDED except for in uncommon situations as determined by @hashicorp/tf-core-cloud.
+You may create a PR containing critical fixes or security using branch `1.x` as a base, but please be aware that the functionality is NO LONGER TESTED BY CI and SHOULD NOT BE EXTENDED except for in uncommon situations as determined by @hashicorp/tf-core-cloud.
+Consider migrating callers to use the v2 module if new platform features are required.

 ### go-tfe Core Contributions